clearhaus/gateway-api-docs/source/index.html.md

 ````

 Depending on card scheme and merchant category, name on card might be necessary
-for approval of payouts.
+for approval of credits.
 It may be provided through the optional parameter
 `card[name]`.

 ## Recurring payments